DJ LeMahieu Player Props: Yankees vs. Rays

-DJ LeMahieu and his .436 on-base percentage over his past 10 games (126 points higher than his season-long percentage), will be in action for the New York Yankees against the Tampa Bay Rays and Tyler Glasnow on July 31 at 7:05 PM ET.
+On Tuesday, DJ LeMahieu (.381 on-base percentage in past 10 games, 74 points above season-long percentage) and the New York Yankees play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 7:05 PM ET.

 DJ LeMahieu Game Info & Props vs. the Rays